Try for free

 Peter

 Besides this, having a neat-looking email signature also makes you look more professional.
-For some employees, this doesn’t matter that much.
-For managerial roles though, this makes a big difference as it clearly communicates your function and position.
+For project managers, this can make a big difference, as it clearly communicates your function and position as a team leader.

 Include your company logo, job title, and contact information to make your email signature look professional and sleek.